-Despite this tragedy, nobody was simply dumped into the street.
+Despite the tragedy of the financial crisis in London, nobody was simply dumped into the street.
 Staff were given counselling, resources and payment for a transition period.
 Some things, like Christmas, were still sacred.
-Even at the height of the credit crisis, I don't remember anybody being sacked at Christmas.
+Even at the height of the credit crisis, people were not sacked in Christmas week.

-When I saw what Chris Lamb, Molly de Blanc and their underlings did to Dr Preining in Christmas 2018, I couldn't help feeling outrage.
+When we saw what Chris Lamb, Molly de Blanc and their underlings did to Dr Preining in Christmas 2018, volunteers couldn't help feeling outrage.
 If the supposedly ruthless merchant banks of London didn't dare to violate Christmas, how could Debian, an organization constituted on volunteering, do so?

 Yet it only got worse.

-The more questions I asked, the more evidence of corruption emerged.
+The more questions people asked, the more evidence of corruption emerged.
 For example, developers sending veiled threats to interns, behind the backs of the mentors.
-It reminded me of that case where a manager walked out on a plum job in Canary Wharf when HR sent communications behind his back.

 Grievance procedures that give people inadequate time and information to respond to any complaint.
 In other words, Enrico Zini, Joerg Jaspert and Jonathan Wiltshire, the Debian Account Managers, running a kangaroo court, just like Guantanamo Bay military trials in Cuba.